mtobino/Personal-Website/docs/Projects/Comp Sci Projects/BruteForcePage.md

 ## CNF Input Files

-The inputed files follow a CNF file format that the program will be able to read through.
-CNF header and a few line shown below
+The input files follow a CNF file format that the program can read through.
+The CNF header and a few lines are shown below

 ```
 c A SAT instance that has 21 clauses and 5 variables